nnellans/github-workflows-guide/README.md

     env: # job-level variables

     # https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container
-    # run all Steps in this Job on this Container, only for Steps that don't already specify a Container
+    # run all Steps in this Job on the following Container (only for Steps that don't already specify their own Container)
     # only supported on Microsoft-hosted Ubuntu runners, or self-hosted Linux runners
     # 'run' Steps inside a Container will default to the sh shell, overwrite with jobid.defaults.run, or step.shell

     # shortcut syntax
     container: node:14.16

     # full syntax
     container:
       image: node:14.16